How do I become a Certified Nursing Assistant?

 Answer: You must acquire two years and 4,000 hours under a collaborative agreement in the role and population foci in which you intend to practice.
 In other words, if you practice only 3,700 hours in the first two years, you must maintain the agreement for an additional 300 practice hours.
 After you have practiced as an APRN for at least two years and at least 4,000 hours, you no longer need a collaborative agreement.

-Answer: A collaborator must be a licensed physician or podiatrist or a licensed Delaware healthcare delivery system.
+Answer: A collaborator must be a Delaware-licensed physician or podiatrist or a licensed Delaware healthcare delivery system.
 The collaborator must be working with a population and foci that is substantially related to the APRN’s population and foci.
 An APRN cannot act as a collaborator with another APRN.

 Answer: To ensure APRN competency, the collaborator must agree to provide guidance and feedback on the delivery of patient care within your role and population foci.
 If you will be applying for independent practice authority, the following benchmarks, competencies, and metrics must be fulfilled: